bloom42/blog/content/drafts/my-entire-life-in-a-carry-on-backpack.md

 comment = """
 titres alternatifs:
-* My entire life in a carry-on backpack
+* Your life in a carry-on backpack
 * Living with only one carry-on bag